Requirements for Undergraduate Degrees

 Students may meet this requirement in the major and are advised to consult the department of their major program.

-Majors approved to meet this requirement through major courses are: College of Arts and Letters – African American and African Studies depending on elective choice, Asian Studies depending on elective choice, geography, history, history teacher preparation, international studies depending on elective choice and political science; College of Engineering and Technology - all majors except the general engineering technology concentration; and College of Health Sciences – dental hygiene and nursing.
+Majors approved to meet this requirement through major courses are: College of Arts and Letters – African American and African Studies depending on elective choice, Asian Studies depending on elective choice, geography, history, history teacher preparation, international studies depending on elective choice, and political science; College of Engineering and Technology - all majors; College of Health Sciences – dental hygiene and nursing; College of Sciences - biochemistry depending on course selection, biology, chemistry depending on course selection, chemistry with teaching licensure depending on course selection, and ocean and earth science.

 A. Human Behavior